otey247/jumpstarts/README.md

 - Guidelines on conducting a Jump Start workshop
 - Best practices for facilitation
 - Facilitator's guides for each workshop session
-- Technical resources to prepare for workshop challenges
+- Technical resources to prepare for workshop topics

 ## Getting Started